aicioara/book-stories-from-2025/content/markdown/04 - Artificial Intelligence/0400 2025-09-28 - 10 prompts for ChatGPT.md

 ## 8. Proofreading

-I am very picky about the way I write and get turned away by content that looks like it was written by AI.
-But I do use AI in all of my writing as a proof reader and here is how.

-Here are a few truths:
+Here are a few facts:
 - Content written by AI is offputting for humans
 - When writing, it is best to write the content and correct mistakes at the end, instead of obsessing over a paragraph
 - Proofreading takes time
 - Proofreading is harder than content writing

+I am very picky about the way I write and get turned away by content that looks like it was written by AI.
+But I do use AI in all of my writing as a proof reader and here is how.

 What I want is to give my text to a human and get back the same concepts with the same tone, but with mistakes ironed out.